-Item Output Joining with others to undertake Inspections will actively look for problems inspections and risk assessments as that have not been picked up on daily appropriate checks for some reason (and ask why not) whilst risk assessments are a key part of health and safety management Checking that welfare and wellbeing Maintaining good or better levels of basic legal requirements are being met (for standards in the workplace. example The Workplace (Health, Safety The masses of condenses lead to and Welfare) Regulations 1992) The pressure of work may lead to including such items as meal breaks, demands that will have to be looked at eating areas and provision for new and expectant mothers. through a stress risk assessment Being involved in pre-start contract Meeting the client duties under The meeting with contractors Construction (Design and Theeting with contractors Management) Regulations 2015. managomont, regulations 20101 Advising the Headteacher, Deputy Anticipating problems in advance and Headteacher and Governors of potential deal with them before they are serious. breaches of legislation and/or school , policy and best practice Prohibiting activities which may in the Meeting the duty in for example Health opinion of the post holder, cause harm, and Safety at Work etc Act 1974 injury, or damage, pending the Section 2 and Section 37 and in the involvement of the school's competent Corporate Manslaughter and person or other safety advisor Corporate Homicide Act 2007 and preventing "serious management failures resulting in a gross breach of a duty of care.
+Item Output Joining with others to undertake Inspections will actively look for problems inspections and risk assessments as that have not been picked up on daily appropriate checks for some reason (and ask why not) whilst risk assessments are a key part of health and safety management Checking that welfare and wellbeing Maintaining good or better levels of basic legal requirements are being met (for standards in the workplace. example The Workplace (Health, Safety and Welfare) Regulations 1992) The pressure of work may lead to including such items as meal breaks, demands that will have to be looked at eating areas and provision for new and through a stress risk assessment expectant mothers.
+Being involved in pre-start contract Meeting the client duties under The meeting with contractors Construction (Design and Management) Regulations 2015.
+Advising the Headtescher Deputy Anticipating problems in advance and Advising the Headteacher, Deputy Anticipating problems in advance and Headteacher and Governors of potential deal with them before they are serious. breaches of legislation and/or school policy and best practice Prohibiting activities which may in the Meeting the duty in for example Health opinion of the post holder, cause harm, and Safety at Work etc Act 1974 injury, or damage, pending the Section 2 and Section 37 and in the involvement of the school's competent Corporate Manslaughter and person or other safety advisor Corporate Homicide Act 2007 and person of other safety advisor preventing "serious management failures resulting in a gross breach of a duty of care.

-- 7.4 Organising the school's Health and Safety Committee ( if such a committee is in operation) meetings as frequently as appropriate to give time and full consideration to all aspects of HS&W and, in so doing arrange for the: - (i) The attendance of the permanent committee members - (ii) The attendance of occasional contributors as needed - (iii) Circulation of the minutes and action points - (ii) The management of the committee agenda to include key items covering for example: - Lagging indicators such as accident and near-miss incidents; - Risk assessments and safe systems of work; - Inspection reports and action plans resulting from the outcomes of those reports; - ❖ Areas of particular relevance to safeguarding and the 3C's which overlap or link up with health, safety and wellbeing; - Food safety; - Transport and trip safety; - Environmental matters where applicable, and - Security and personal safety
+- 7.4 Organising the school's Health and Safety Committee ( if such a committee is in operation) meetings as frequently as appropriate to give time and full consideration to all aspects of HS&W and, in so doing arrange for the: - The attendance of the permanent committee members (i) - The attendance of occasional contributors as needed (ii) - (iii) Circulation of the minutes and action points - The management of the committee agenda to include key items covering for (ii) example: - Lagging indicators such as accident and near-miss incidents; - Risk assessments and safe systems of work; - Inspection reports and action plans resulting from the outcomes of those reports; - ❖ Areas of particular relevance to safeguarding and the 3C's which overlap or link up with health, safety and wellbeing; - Food safety: - Transport and trip safety; - Environmental matters where applicable, and - Security and personal safety